manishapme/hb_dogwalker/README.md

 ![Overview](/static/images/readme/overview.png)

 ####Routing
 Users can view the reservations for a specified day and map a route via the Google Directions API.
-The addressess for all scheduled pets are are collected from the page using JQuery and passed to the API as a list of waypoints.
+The addressess for all scheduled pets are are collected from the page using jQuery and passed to the API as a list of waypoints.
 The opitimize parameter (for Google Directions API) is set to ensure user receives the most efficient directions.

 ![Routing](/static/images/readme/map.png)